309 PUNK PROJECT

 BOARD OF DIRECTORS

-Vice President: Pat Jennings (he/him) Former Education Coordinator for Pensacola Museum of Art, Current Staff Attorney with Legal Services of North Florida, Inc., and part-time participant and full-time observer/spectator in local art/punk happenings and events.
+Vice President: Pat Jennings (he/him), Former Education Coordinator for Pensacola Museum of Art, Current Staff Attorney with Legal Services of North Florida, Inc., and part-time participant and full-time observer/spectator in local art/punk happenings and events.

 Treasurer: Miriam Hoover (she/her) teaches for the Department of History and Philosophy, as well as works in administration for the Department of Art and Design at the University of West Florida.
 In her spare time, she plays a mean game of pool and creates art.